beyarkay/masters-thesis/src/04_methodology.md

 an observation belongs to class $i$ or not.
 Each of these SVMs can then be polled in order to decide whether a given observation belongs to each class.

+While the input data represents 20 time steps and 30 sensor measurements per time step, this $20 \times 30$ matrix is flattened into a 600 dimensional vector before being passed to the FFNN.

 All SVMs were trained for 200 iterations with a linear kernel.
-One hyperparameter, the class weight was iterated to weight the influence of each class based on it's prevalence in the training dataset.
+One hyperparameter, the class weight, was iterated to weight the influence of each class based on it's prevalence in the training dataset.
 The regularisation hyperparameter $C$ is used as by @bishopPatternRecognitionMachine2007.